kstenerud/concise-encoding/cte-specification.md

 This Document
 -------------

-This document describes the encoding format of Concise Text Encoding (CTE), and how codecs of this format must behave.
+This document describes the Concise Text Encoding (CTE) format, and how codecs for this format must behave.

 The logical structure of Concise Encoding is described [in its own document](ce-structure.md).